Rohit-Alex/Tsuki-No-Me/src/Tutorials/ReadmeFiles/NextJs.md

 #### Static Rendering (SSR)

     - Is a server rendering startegy where we generate HTML pages at the time of building our application i.e. at build time.
+    - built once, cached by CDN and served to the client instantly
     - Along with the HTML, the RSC payload is created for each component, and JS chunks are produced for client-side component hydration in the browser.
     - If nvaigated directly to the page route, the corresponding HTML file is served (request sent to server along with js chunk).
     - If navigated to the route from different one, the route is created on the client side using the RSC payload and JS chunks, without any additional requests to server (its prefetched).